Wondering how to create an IP address filter in Google Analytics?

 Then, click Admin in the left taskbar.

-You’ve successfully created a filter to prevent internal traffic from affecting your Google Analytics data.
+You’ve successfully created a filter to prevent internal traffic from contributing to your Google Analytics data.

 We hope you liked our article on how to create an IP address filter in Google Analytics.
-You might also want to read our post on why your business needs Google Analytics.
+You might also like our article on How to Track Link Clicks in Google Analytics 4 and WordPress.